CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/01-How-to-get-up-to-speed-as-Developer-Solution.md

-# Solution 1 - How to get up to speed as Developer
+# Solution 1 - How to get up to speed as Developer using Cloud Environment Development

 Duration: 40-50 Min